Ruth Bader Ginsburg decries Washington 'dysfunction' amid impeachment trial

 When asked what her fears for the U.S. over the next decade were, she continued: "That is the fear that this polarization will continue, and my greatest hope is that it will end.
 So you think back to how it was in '93, the person who was my biggest supporter on the Senate Judiciary Committee was not the then-chairman, although the chairman was certainly in my corner; it was then-Senator Biden.
 But my greatest supporter was Orrin Hatch of Utah.
 And, Strom Thurmond gave me a supply of Strom Thurmond key chains, which has lasted until last year."

-Ginsburg's comments came on the same day that Sen. Elizabeth Warren, D-Mass. seemingly undermined her colleague Justice John Roberts in a question she submitted for him to read during the impeachment trial.
+Ginsburg's comments came on the same day that Sen. Elizabeth Warren, D-Mass. seemingly undermined her colleague Chief Justice John Roberts in a question she submitted for him to read during the impeachment trial.

 "At a time when large majorities of Americans have lost faith in government, does the fact that the chief justice is presiding over an impeachment trial in which Republican senators have thus far refused to allow witnesses or evidence contribute to the loss of legitimacy of the chief justice, the Supreme Court, and the Constitution?"
 Roberts read from the card handed to him by the clerk before shooting a visibly irritated look in what appeared to be Warren's direction.